MelodyMa810/Enigma/README.md

 # Enigma
 The [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine) is a cipher machine used greatly by Nazi Germany during World War II to deliver top-secrete messages.
 Essentially, each input message is enciphered through permutations and can be deciphered subsequently by recipients.
 In this project, I built a simplified version of the Enigma machine.

+For my machine, it contains reflectors, moving rotors, fixed rotors and permutations.
 Below is a list of all the features I implemented:<br>
 ```class Machine``` class that represents a complete enigma machine<br>
 ```class Alphabet``` an alphabet of encodable characters - provides a mapping from characters to and from indices into the alphabet<br>
 ```class FixedRotor``` class that represents a rotor that has no ratchet and does not advance<br>